jdeal/qim/README.md

 const newState = update([
   // A string navigates to that key in the object.
   'entity', 'account',
-  // $eachValue is like a wildcard that matches each value of an object or array.
+  // $each is like a wildcard that matches each value of an object or array.
-  $eachValue,
+  $each,
   // Functions act like predicates and navigate only if it matches. account => account.type === 'savings',
   // Another key navigator.